AdobeDocs/workfront.de-DE/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/custom-view-filter-grouping-samples.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: this used to be the content of this article but when I did the reorg of text mode for Kyna, Luke asked me to make this article a "TOC-proper article".
 I did not see much value in organizing this by objects.) </p>
 -->

 Dieser Abschnitt enthält Beispiele für benutzerdefinierte Ansichten, Filter und Gruppierungen, die Sie in Ihrem Adobe Workfront-Konto verwenden können.
-Sofern nicht anders angegeben, können diese Beispiele nicht nur über die Benutzeroberfläche des Standardmodus erstellt werden und nur über die Benutzeroberfläche des Textmodus erstellt werden.
+Sofern nicht anders angegeben, können diese Beispiele nicht einfach mit der Standardmodus-Schnittstelle und nur mit der Textmodus-Schnittstelle erstellt werden.
 Weitere Informationen zum Textmodus finden Sie unter [Textmodus - Übersicht](../../../reports-and-dashboards/reports/text-mode/understand-text-mode.md).

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:&nbsp;below, drafted because not sure if the links are currently working - April 2022)</p>